planetarium/NineChronicles.Headless/README.md

   -P, --port <Nullable`1>                                   (Default: )
   --swarm-private-key <String>                             The private key used for signing messages and to specify your node.
 If you leave this this null, randomly generated value will be used.
 (Default: )
   -D, --minimum-difficulty <Int32>                          (Default: 5000000)
-  --private-key <String>                                   The private key used for mining blocks and signing txs.
+  --miner-private-key <String>                             The private key used for mining blocks.
 Must not be null if you want to turn on mining with libplanet-node.
 (Default: )
   --store-type <String>                                     (Default: ) --store-path <String>                                     (Default: ) -I, --ice-server <String>...
 (Default: )